poojav5590/pagination-helper/README.md

 - testPageCountWhenZero: verifies pagecount is 0 when Number Items per Page = 0 or Empty Collection
 - testPageItemCountWhenPageCountIsZero: verifies page item count is -1 when Number Items per Page = 0 or Empty Collection
 - testPageIndexWhenPageCountIsZero: verifies page index is -1 when Number Items per Page = 0 or Empty Collection
+- testEvenDistributionPageItemCount: verifies page item count when all pages have the same number of items given a page index
+- testEvenDistributionPageIndex: verifies page index given an item idex when all pages have same number of items.

 Any invalid page or item index will return -1.